zopyx/zopyx.plone.persistentlogger/docs/source/README.rst

 The logs can be clear using the URL http://host/path/to/object/@@persistent-log-clear.
 Both URLs require the permission of modify the related object.

+All logs can be searched, sorted and filtered individually based on the Datatables.net implementation.

 Author
 ------
 | Andreas Jung/ZOPYX